Monash-FIT3170/Onboarder/USERGUIDE.md

  - Owners/Admins: Manage your team settings, assign team leads, and monitor the recruitment process.
 Team Leads: Post new openings, review applicants, and schedule interviews.

- - Applicants: Apply to openings, track application statuses, and engage with team leads for potential interviews.

- - Review Recruitment Cycles: Regularly check your dashboard for updates, whether it’s new applications (for team leads and admins) or application status changes (for applicants).

 ## Contact